lillallol/temp/README.md

 leading to safer static type checking.
 It is the ability to use `as` and `!.` that leads to loss in static typing, not the inability to use them.

+Finally if people have the theory that `as` and `!` will lead to significant performance increases due to avoiding run time checks, then they have to prove it with benchmarks on real world projects.
+Until then, `as` and `!` is a bad pattern that reduces static type safety.
 </details>

 <!-- #endregion -->